ExodiaZquad/Hotel-Backend/README.md

 # Hotel-Backend

-backend for Hotel web application. developed using django-rest-framework for Data structure and algorithms project
+Backend for Hotel web application.
+Developed using django-rest-framework for Data Structure and Algorithms project.

 ## Quickstart